Abstract¶

 The Realist’s Problem¶

 Consider a consumer who correctly perceives all risks.
-The consumer has CRRA utility with risk aversion parameter :
+The consumer has CRRA utility over consumption with risk aversion parameter :

 This utility function satisfies prudence (), which induces precautionary saving.
-The consumer maximizes expected lifetime utility:
+The consumer maximizes expected lifetime utility, discounted by the time preference factor :

 subject to , where denotes market resources and denotes assets.
 We focus on resources of the form , where denotes the interest rate, and labor income.
 Initially we take to be deterministic, and relax this later.

 This problem can be rewritten (see Carroll (2020) for a proof) in a more convenient form in which choice and state variables are normalized by the level of permanent income, e.g., replacing with .
-When that is done, the Bellman equation for the transformed version of the consumer’s problem is
+When that is done, the Bellman equation for the value function of the transformed problem is

 Carroll & Shanker (2024) gives conditions for a finite solution of the problem with a Friedman-Muth process.
 Consider the case of time-invariant , , and , and define the absolute patience factor .
 Then a finite solution requires: (i) finite-value-of-autarky condition (FVAC) , (ii) absolute-impatience condition (AIC) , (iii) return-impatience condition (RIC) , (iv) growth-impatience condition (GIC) , and (v) finite-human-wealth condition (FHWC) .
 These patience conditions ensure the consumption bounds and limiting MPCs used in our method.